 Postpartum depression (PPD) creates feelings of anxiety and depression.
 PPD also hinders a mother’s ability to care for her child after birth.
-Learn about the basics of PPD.
+Understanding the symptoms of postpartum depression can help you determine whether you need to seek medical or social support.

 What is Postpartum Depression?